Increasing access to quality child care is a key piece of making an economy that works for everyone.

 One of the biggest challenges new start-ups face is finding sufficient capital to get their business off the ground.
 Many facilities require renovation to meet local zoning ordinances or Maine child care quality standards.
 Other upfront costs include furniture, education supplies, games and playground equipment.
 It can be a confusing and difficult process to find financing and secure approval especially when the founder has little prior business experience or collateral.

 As a community-based lender ourselves, we know what funders and lenders want.
-We will walk you through the process of building a winning business plan and applying for funding.
+We will walk you through the process of building a winning business plan and applying for financing.

 Increased Business Acumen